 Quit Coaches are easy to connect with and non-judgmental.
 They help people who:

 - Are ready to quit

-- Have already quit and want help staying smoke-free
+- Have already quit and want help staying smoke-free and vape-free

 - Want to help someone else quit